Anuwry/Final_Crypto_Dashboard/README.md

 ## Configuration
 The application automatically creates and updates `settings.json` on exit to remember:

 - Last viewed cryptocurrency symbol
 - Selected timeframe interval
-- Visibility state of individual ticker widgets
+- Visibility state of individual ticker widget

 **Customization:** You can modify `config.py` to change the default coin list or adjust the color theme